1.1 Change in accounting Policy

 During the year ended 31st March 2012, the revised Schedule VI notified

 under the Companies Act 1956, has become applicable to the company, for

-preparation and presentation of its financial statements.
-The Company
+preparation and presentation of its financial statement.
+Except

-has also reclassified the previous year figures in accordance with the
+reclassified the previous year''s figures in accordance with the

 requirements applicable in the current year.

 1.2 Use of Estimates

 Estimates and assumptions used in the preparation of the financial

 statements are based on management''s evaluation of the relevant facts

 and circumstances as on date of the financial statements, which may